chadwcarlson/metabase/CONTRIBUTING.md

 If you're looking to help with contributions to any of the templates, our templates use the technology mentioned in the repository name, so you have to know a bit of the language to make code contributions.

-If you don't feel like making code contributions, that is fine, you can read through the [issues list ](/issues) to see if there's any documentation related issue you can fix 😉.
+If you don't feel like making code contributions, that is fine, you can read through the [issues list ](/issues) to see if there's any documentation related issue you can fix 😉

+#### Code of Conduct

+It is of utmost importance that every memeber of the community is treated rightly and we are very respectful to one another.
+Our code of conduct exists so that we all know how to treat each other in the community with kindness.
+Please see our [Code of Conduct]()

 #### Issue Labels